MaxMax-embedded/hakadi_soidum_ion_18650/README.md

 | Discharge Capacity at various C rates | <span style="color:grey"> not in progress </span> |
 | 0V Discharge behaviour | <span style="color:grey"> not in progress </span> |

+All tests are carried out at room temperature.
+A overview about the testing equipment and its associated limits are provided in the next chapter.
 Hakadi claims that the cells can safely be dicharged and recharged to 0V which is a possibility for Sodium Cells with certain electrolytes and therefore needs to be tested 😉

 #Measurement Equipment

+To perform the various tests listed above it is necessary to charge and discharge the cells with a controlled current.
+To performed the controlled discharge, a self developed electronic load is used.
+The charge is a bit more tricky, because the charge current needs to be controlled arbitrary so no standard charging IC can be used.
+Because of the fast change between charge and Discharge pulses for the HPPC, a Lab Bench Power Supply is also no solution for the charge cycle.
+To solve this problem, a electronic load can be used for the charge cycle as well but with the ground reference "shifted" to the positive terminal voltage of the battery.
+The "upper" load therefore acts as a voltage controlled current source while the "lower" load acts as a voltage controlled current sink.

+With the loads beeing made from non precise components it is necessary to measure the current going in and out of the battery independently.
+This is done by using a ACS712-05 Current sense Module which uses the ACS712 Hall based current sensor IC configured to a range of +-5A.
+The uuput of the current sensor, as well as the voltage of the battery is measured by a ADS1115 16-bit ADC sensor.
+While the voltage of the current sensor is measured single ended, the battery voltage is measured differentially to provide better accuracy.
+The sample rate of all values is approx 100ms and the delay between current and voltage measurements is approx 20ms.
+To mitigate the influence of wiring on impedance measurements, the cell holder provides the option to perform 4-wire measurements of the cell under test.